nocturn9x/nimd/README.md

 The code in here is pretty bad: in fact, it's horrible (and it _barely_ works).
 I'm just messing around to get the basics done, sorry for that, but I need to get a proof of concept done before starting to do some actually sensible programming.

-I mainly made this thing for fun and as an excuse to learn more about the mysterious PID 1 and the Linux kernel in general: if you are like me and love getting your hands dirty, I truly recommend trying an endeavor like this as I haven't had this fun cobbling something together in a very long time.
+I mainly made this thing for fun and as an excuse to learn more about the mysterious PID 1 and the Linux kernel in general.
+If you are like me and love getting your hands dirty, I truly recommend trying an endeavor like this as I haven't had this fun cobbling something together in a very long time.
 Sometimes programming only large scale software is boring, go figure.